An Exciting 4 Days in Osaka Itinerary: Perfect for First-Timers!

 Along Dotonbori you can sample many of the regional specialties, from okonomiyaki to takoyaki.
 Many of the restaurants have takeaway stalls out the front of the restaurant, so we chose to sample a few different items on the go instead of sitting down for dinner.

-Join a food tour with a local guide for a deeper exploration of Osaka’s buzzing food scene.
-This tour is highly recommended.
-It includes tasting over 10 local dishes, exploring off the beaten path local izakaya’s and food stalls away from the tourist traps and has excellent reviews.
+Consider joining a food tour with a local guide for a deeper exploration of Osaka’s buzzing food scene.
+This tour comes highly recommended.
+It includes tasting over 10 local dishes, exploring off the beaten path local izakaya’s and food stalls away from the tourist traps.

 Continue down this alleyway and you’ll come across the tucked away Hozenji Temple, with its moss-covered statue and brightly lit lanterns covering the temple.